codex-academy/codeX_Feb2015Intro/t1-create-red-and-green-blocks.md

-## T1 Create Red and Green Squares
+## T1 Create Red and Green Blocks

 > This task requires HTML & CSS

-In a file called task1.html create two squares that are 300px by 300px with a black border that is 5px thick.
-The first square should be red and the second square should be green.
-Be sure that your HTML file is properly formed - you can use the basic HTML template from Sublime Text for this as described above.

-> For this task create the CSS in a style tag in the head of the HTML file

-**The HTML should look look something like this**
+Create a file called `task1.html` that looks something like this:

 ```html
 <!DOCTYPE html>